-The Agency has been implementing an innovative structure to its work programme, which responds to the intervention logic requirements, in line with the guidelines provided by the Network of EU Agencies.
-It also strives to increase its efficiency in delivering the outcomes and impacts expected by EU citizens.
+The Agency also strives to increase its efficiency in delivering the outcomes and impacts expected by EU citizens.
 In light of the above, the work programme of the Agency (in its multi-annual and annual planning) is organised around seven strategic statements, which project the Agency's role in relation to its stakeholders, complemented by two transversal strategic statements, which capture the Agency's governance and support functions.
-These strategic statements were adopted by the MB for SPD 2022-2024 and are extremely important, as they show the direction of travel on which the Agency plans to embark in order to make railways work better for society, subject to its remit and accountability ceiling.
+These strategic statements have been in place since the adoption of SPD 2022-2024 and are extremely important, as they show the direction of travel on which the Agency plans to embark in order to make railways work better for society, subject of course to its remit and accountability ceiling.
 The concrete Agency work, represented by projects and services with concrete outputs, is organised by grouping the projects and services which together can contribute to the outcomes and impacts stated in a particular strategic statement.